-With a generous grant from the Foundations that support the Guilford Nonprofit Consortium, we eager to help A Simple Gesture tackle hunger among people who live in our community.
+With a generous grant from the Foundations that support the Guilford Nonprofit Consortium, we are gearing up for the 2020 Extreme Nonprofit Makeover.

 The Extreme Nonprofit Makeover is an annual TechTriad project that provides a local nonprofit member of the Guilford Nonprofit Consortium, with a technology makeover.
 Started by TechTriad in 2005 with a new website for a local nonprofit, the project has grown to include six companies who provide their talents free of charge.